nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 If there are footnotes with mathematical expressions, write the footnote outside of the `<math>` element.

-Here is an example what might be written in a book:
+Here is an example that might be written in a book:

 ![Simple interest sup 1 end sup equals fraction numerator r times B times m denominator n end fraction.
 Footnote 1.
 Simple interest is calculated only on the principal amount…](images/example-footnote.png)